SaaS Application Development: Comprehensive Guide

 Step 9.
 Take Care of the After-launch Maintenance and Support

 The lifecycle of SaaS application development proceeds to equally important matters after MVP launch.
-The development team needs to provide ongoing updates and security patches to improve UX and meet changing security and compliance requirements.
+The development team needs to provide ongoing updates and security patches to improve UX and meet changing security and compliance requirements in the post MVP stage.

 Tech Difficulties When Developing SaaS Applications